DoveDesign314/LITA-CAPSTONE-SALES-DATA/README.md

 ### Project Overview
 ---
-his project focuses on analyzing the sales performance of a retail store.
+This project focuses on analyzing the sales performance of a retail store.
 The goal is to uncover key insights such as top-selling products, regional performance, and monthly sales trends using Excel, SQL, and Power BI.
+The analysis focuses on understanding revenue trends and sales performance across regions and calculating key metrics such as average revenue by region.
 The findings are presented through an interactive Power BI dashboard that visualizes the data and helps inform decision-making.

 ### Project Workflow
 ---